AnhDungPham2901/Programming-Principles-and-Practice-Using-C-3rd-Edition/Chapter3/Terms.md

 - increment: ++i or i++ or i+=1;
 - selection: using if-statement or switch case
 - declaration: function declaration is the way to provide program sufficient information to use the function, scpecifically return type, function name, parameter list.
-- input:
+- input: it could be something from keyboard, mouse, sensors, etc. It can also an output from one part in a program.
-- definition: the detail implementation
+- definition: the detail implementation of a function.